gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 5. Telemetry
 6. Security

-Service-to-service communication is essential in a distributed application but routing this communication, both within and across application clusters, becomes increasingly complex as the number of services grows.
-Service mesh enables managed, observable, and secure communication between individual services.
-It works with a service discovery protocol to detect services.
-Istio and envoy are some of the most commonly used service mesh technologies.

 ### 52. Deployment Strategy

+<b>Guidelines for deployment</b>

-Ensure that database schema works with both new version and old version of the service.
+1. Ensure that database schema works with both new version and old version of the service.
-Provide health check url to determine if node is healthy.
+2. Provide health check url to determine if node is healthy.
+3. Ensure rollback works.

+<b>Types of deployment</b>

 1. Rolling - Services are upgraded one after the other.
 2. Blue Green - Few services are upgraded and test teams validate and signoff before all services are upgraded.